jannikalena/2020-ws_dojs/slides.md

 ### Agenda

 * What is GitHub?
 * Company Facts & Figures
 * How to use GitHub

-* What can you do with GitHub?
+* Main Features

-* 5 cool things you can do with GitHub
+* 6 Cool Things you can do With GitHub

-* GitHub for organization
+* GitHub for Organization
 * Summary
 * Sources

 ---